junxit/us-congress-bills-110/derived/amendments.md

 ### 26 U.S.C. § 149

-> Subparagraph (A) of section 149(b)(3) of the Internal Revenue Code of 1986 (relating to exceptions for certain insurance programs) is amended by striking “or” at the end of clause (ii), by striking the period at the end of clause (iii) and inserting “, or” and by adding at the end the following new clause:
+> Subparagraph (A) of section 149(b)(3) (relating to exceptions for certain insurance programs) is amended by striking “or” at the end of clause (ii), by striking the period at the end of clause (iii) and inserting “, or” and by adding at the end the following new clause:

 | | |
 |---|---|